British Rail Double Arrow: Rail Symbol 2

 The new guidance also details the colours the logo may be reproduced in and specifies how the logo should be used on items such as station signage and flags.

-It will be integrated in the logo of the Great British Railways.
+It was announced in December 2025 that the logo would be used on the livery of Great British Railways (GBR) trains.
+The first trains to contain the logo on the new livery were unveiled in May 2026.